signal18/docs.signal18.io/03.usage/00.quickstart/docs.md

 systemctl enable replication-manager
 ```

-**replication-manager-cli (2.0)** allow command line interaction with the monitor daemon
+**replication-manager-cli (2.0)** allows command line interaction with the monitor daemon.

-Command line help can be display via
+Command line help can be displayed via
 ```
 replication-manager-cli --help
 replication-manager-cli switchover --help
 ```

-In the next section we will explore how to quicky sitchover using the interactive command line console.
+In the next section we will explore how to quickly switchover using the interactive command-line console.